Noel-leoN/MapExt/README.md

 	- generic subclasses of cellmapsystem ,and most of the systems that reference these subsystems.

 ## Changelog
+- 1.0.0.1 for MapExt
+	- Renamed rootnamespace to MapExt.
+	- Removed harmony patches.

 - 1.0.7.6
 	- Compatibility with game version 1.1.6f1.